Financial Aid FAQ

 Most institutions, including Western New England University do not match another school’s financial aid award.
 Western New England University has its own unique selection criteria for scholarships.

-If I don't receive a merit scholarship at Western New England University my freshman year, can I receive one another year if I do well academically?
+If I don't receive a merit scholarship at Western New England University my first year, can I receive one another year if I do well academically?

-Merit scholarships are awarded to incoming freshman and are renewed each year the required academic criteria are met.
+Merit scholarships are awarded to incoming freshman and transfer students and are renewed each year the required academic criteria are met.
 There are no merit scholarships available for upperclassmen who did not receive one as an incoming student.

 Will Western New England University meet 100% of my need according to the FAFSA?